CloudLabsAI-Azure/Power-Platform-Admin-in-a-day/Administration-and-Governance/M01-HOL-Securing-your-tenant.md

 ### Task 1: Create a trial environment

-In this task you will, set up a new trial environment with Dataverse and assign a security group.
+In this task, you will set up a new trial environment with Dataverse and assign a security group.

 1. Navigate back to the **Power Platform admin center**.